Livin' la Vida Loca: Development and synopsis

 A screenshot from the music video, depicting Martin performing in a nightclub.

-The accompanying music video was filmed in Los Angeles, California, and directed by American director Wayne Isham, who had also directed the videos for Martin's previous singles "Vuelve", "The Cup of Life", and "La Bomba".
+The accompanying music video was filmed in Los Angeles, California, and directed by American director Wayne Isham, who had directed the videos for Martin's previous singles "Vuelve", "The Cup of Life", and "La Bomba".
 The video cost US$500,000 making it one of the most expensive music videos ever made.
 The visual was aired on March 25, 1999, on MTV, and begins with a scene, showing a car hitting a fire hydrant on the sidewalk.
 Then, Martin is seen wearing a black shirt and pants, walking on stage in a nightclub and performing the song and dancing to it, backed by his band, playing horns, while a group of dancers and party-ready crowd are dancing to the song.

 At night, a young wild woman, portrayed by Croatian model Nina Morić, sits next to Martin, as he drives a car.
 She lives the ultimate crazy life and drives him crazy too, and shimmies and dances nearby.
 Lying on a pale brown blanket, he wakes up in a cheap New York City motel, and the woman grabs his hand from the window and brings him out.
 They flirt and kiss, while they walk on the sidewalk, and then Martin takes his jacket off and they kiss while dancing in the rain.
 In one of the later scenes, Martin is distracted while driving causing him to veer in another lane, resulting in another car knocking out a fire hydrant.
 Several women take their clothes off and dance in the rain, which is similar to the lyrics of the song.
 The video ends with Martin's performance on the stage.